d3s-trento/contiki-uwb/examples/glossy-test/README.md

 * the payload length to be used within the application (default to 115).

 In case no settings are defined related to Glossy in the `project-conf.h` file, the protocol will use the *TX only Version* with *Static Slot Estimation* as default values.

-### NOTE
+### `project-conf.h` – main configuration file

 The project comes with no `project-conf.h` file.
-This is to allow the simgen.py script generate it.
+This is to allow the `simgen.py` script generate it.
 This also means that radio configurations stated in `radio-conf.h` **ARE NOT TAKEN INTO ACCOUNT** by default, since this header is supposed to be included in the `project-conf.h` file.

-If the user desires to define
-a specific project-conf to be used, they can rename the `project-conf-template.h` file to `project-conf.h`, define Glossy parameters to their liking and compile the project issuing the make command.
+If you want to manually compile the test, you can copy the `project-conf-template.h` file to `project-conf.h`, define Glossy parameters to your liking and compile the project issuing the make command.

+### Radio configuration

 Within the `radio-conf.h` file, communication parameters for the DW1000 radio chip are defined.
-As mentioned previously, if no project-conf is employed, the radio configuration is set to some default values, so it will work anyhow.
+As mentioned previously, if no `project-conf.h` is employed, the radio configuration is set to the default values of Contiki-UWB, so it should somehow work.
+You can always check the radio configuration employed by looking at the log the nodes produce.
+They print the radio configuration at boot.

-### Compilation and running on the UniTn testbed

-To compile the appication is required to issue the `make` command.

-Within the project folder a `glossy_test.json` file is present.
-By default a subset of testbed nodes is considered and paths to dependency files (`python_script` file and application binary) are **relative paths**.
+Note that we have only tested Glossy with the datarate of 6.8 Mbps and the preamble length of up to 128.

 ## `simgen.py` - Performing planned tests

-To make (hopefully) easier the process of planning tests on the UniTn testbed, the `simgen.py` program present in the `test_tools` folder should be used.
+To make it easier to generate batches of tests, the `simgen.py` program present in the `test_tools` folder might be used.

 Check out its README to know more on its usage.
+It generates a number of test binaries for the set of configuration parameters specified in the `params.py` file.
+It also produces test descriptors required by the testbed we use at the University of Trento, but the same script might be useful even with other testbeds.